Here be the character sheets of the manga series Flame of Recca.

 - Dub Name Change: His name was changed to Max Domon in the Filipino dub.

-- Empowered Badass Normal: ...Then Kagerou bequeathed him the Dosei no Wa and he can now go toe-to-toe with the rest of Uruha.
+- Empowered Badass Normal: When Kagerou bequeathed him the Dosei no Wa, allowing him to toe-to-toe with the rest of Uruha.

 - Hooks and Crooks: His Kuchibashi Oh add-on.